aysf/bwago/README.md

 # Motivation

-this is a personal project and it is used for learning and education purpose the material for this repo is adapted from https://www.udemy.com/course/building-modern-web-applications-with-go/
+this is a personal project and it is used for learning and education purpose the content of this repo is adapted from https://www.udemy.com/course/building-modern-web-applications-with-go/